sdtemple/isweep/docs/source/index.rst

 2. Modify parameters in YAML configuration files
 3. Send the jobs to a cluster with ``nohup snakemake [...] &``

-We made a Zenodo repository with some simulated data to test the workflows.
+I made a Zenodo repository with some simulated data to test the workflows.
 See :ref:`testing-workflows`.

 The source code is `here <https://github.com/sdtemple/isweep>`_